textlint-rule/textlint-rule-no-dead-link/README.md

 ### maxRetryTime

-The max of allow waiting time second for retry, if response header has `Retry-After`.
+The max of waiting seconds for retry.
+It is related to `retry` option.

+:memo: It does affect to `Retry-After` header.
+If you want to max waiting seconds for `Retry-After` header, please use `maxRetryAfterTime` option.

 Default: `10`

+### maxRetryAfterTime

+The max of allow waiting time second for `maxRetryAfterTime` header value.

+Default: `90`

 ## Tests